Skip to main content

 Craigs Road to the New Zealand Open

 Throughout the country, Craigs Investment Partners branches are involved in and run numerous Charity Golf Days each year.
-Craigs Road to the New Zealand Open was created to encourage more participation in these charitable golf days and help raise funds for charitable community causes.
+Craigs Road to the New Zealand Open was created to encourage more participation in these golf days and help raise funds for charitable community causes.

 • entry into the Pro-Am Division to play alongside a professional on the field (open to players with a handicap of 20 or less)